-Zacks is now revealing its top stock recommendations priced under $10 per share.
-Each is a high-quality company with prospects for impressive gains.
-Recently, our recommendations have closed returns such as +63.2%, +49.1% and +40.9%.¹
+Zacks is now revealing its most compelling picks priced under $10 per share (but perhaps not for long).
+These high-quality companies have prospects for gains of up to 2X and more.
+Recently, our recommendations have closed returns as high as +142.9% and +109.4%.¹

 Many investors believe that the stock they pick is destined to succeed.
-I mean they have done their research (sparse as it may be) and came up with the idea, so it probably has some merit... right?
+I mean, they did their research (sparse as it may be) and came up with the idea, so it probably has some merit...right?

 The discipline to cut losers and let winners run is something that even the most seasoned professional has trouble with.
 Assess the amount that you are able to withstand in a pullback and stick to those limits.
 Often times, small priced stocks have a way of really falling out of bed when there is trouble... and no one wants that.